mehtajaghvi/usb-development-board/getting_started.rst

 * What is digispark ?

- + Digispark is an **ATtiny85** based microcontroller development board come with USB interface.
+ + Digispark is an **ATtiny85** based microcontroller development board with USB interface.
  + It uses the familiar Arduino IDE for development.
  + PWM on 3 pins
  + ADC on 4 pins